jimmyhmiller/PlayGround/writings/programming/meander-tutorial.md

        (filter (comp #{zip} :zip :address))))
 ```

-Honestly, it seems like there is a better way I'm overlooking.
-But regardless I think any of these solutions will be a bit complicated.
+It seems like there is a better way I'm overlooking.
+But regardless I think any of these solutions will be a tiny bit complicated.
 We've definitely lost the shape of the input data.
 We have some imperative stuff going on here.
 Let's contrast this with the Meander implementation.

 ```clojure
 (defn find-people-with-zip [people zip]